BrandonXu6106/obsidianpublish/content/thoughts/Tools for Conviviality.md

 > conviviality means 'alive with'

-Ivan Illich on the proper use of technology to reclaim [[agency]] and practical knowledge for the average citizen.
+Ivan Illich on the proper use of technology to reclaim [[agency.md]] and practical knowledge for the average citizen.

 ---

 The main TLDR; science and technology with their panoply of elite controlled knowledge and procedures have brought us so far, but cannot take us much further.
 They are, in fact, damaging as we approach crisis.

 These tools suppress other ideas and systems of knowledge and concentrate control of knowledge and power in the few and the elite.
 As such, these tools can only provide a limited and very unsatisfactory set of answers to how we may live meaningful lives.
-Illich argues that these tools alienate humans from each other, moving away from communal notions of [[interdependence|interdependence]] and towards increasing dependence on systems of production, killing our ability to work together and towards a better world.
+Illich argues that these tools alienate humans from each other, moving away from communal notions of [[interdependence.md|interdependence]] and towards increasing dependence on systems of production, killing our ability to work together and towards a better world.

 This dependence on production creates a treadmill, encouraging the average citizen to consume more and forever be unsatisfied.
 The only way out, Illich posits, is through giving people convivial tools.
 'Convivial' is used as by Illich as a technical term to designate a modern society of responsibly limited tools.
 Often times, this is used interchangeably with a notion of agency or autonomous discourse.